ykubra/air_quality_poland/README.md

-# Project Name
-Energy Consumption in Europe
+# Energy Consumption in Europe

 ![AWS Infrasturcture Diagram](aws_project_infrastucture.png)

 The goal of this project is to create your own API which has two main functions; data_load which connects with external API(eurostat.com), cleans the data and inserts it to a RDS table, the second function get_all_data selects all data from RDS table and returns to the requestor.
 Secrets manager is used to store RDS credentials.